AStefankiv/writing/the_case_for_oauth.md

 The market needed a standard, lightweight protocol designed for the age of API-driven web applications.
 We needed a ["valet key"](https://carsmithmidlands.co.uk/blog/what-is-a-valet-key/) for the web.

 ## The Chosen Solution: OAuth as the "Valet Key" Protocol

 OAuth emerged as the direct answer to these problems.
 It introduced a fundamental shift: **delegated authorization**.

 **Core Concept:** OAuth allows a user to grant a third-party application limited access to their resources hosted on another service, without sharing their credentials.

 The "valet key" analogy is perfect.
 It allows someone to park your car but doesn't grant access to the glove box or trunk.
 Similarly, OAuth provides a token that grants specific, limited permissions (e.g., "read calendar events") without sharing the user's password.

+### The Missing Piece: Adding Identity with OpenID Connect (OIDC)

+While OAuth solves authorization, it was not designed to handle authentication in a standardized way.
+This is where [OpenID Connect (OIDC)](https://developers.google.com/identity/openid-connect/openid-connect) comes in.
+OIDC is a simple identity layer built on top of the OAuth 2.0 framework.

+Think of it this way:

+- **OAuth 2.0 provides an access token** – the valet key that lets the app access the garage (your data).

+- **OpenID Connect provides an ID token** – a driver's license that verifies the valet's identity to the app.

+The ID token is a structured JSON Web Token (JWT) that contains verifiable information about the user's authentication event, such as their unique identifier, email address, and when they logged in .
+This standardization is what powers the common "Sign in with Google" or "Sign in with Microsoft" buttons across the web.
+Instead of each application managing its own password database, they can delegate authentication to a trusted OIDC provider (like Google), which then provides a standardized set of identity information .

+For architects, this separation is powerful: OAuth handles API security through scoped access tokens, while OIDC handles user authentication and Single Sign-On (SSO) functionality.
+They are complementary protocols used together to create a complete security story.

 ## How OAuth Works: Step by Step